LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 - Nursing procedure | Nursing procedures are procedures performed by nurses for patients, for example, taking blood or taking the temperature
 - Order | Orders are requests made by health care professionals for diagnostic, therapeutic, or drug services, for example, laboratory orders or radiological orders.
 Orders are directed to health care facilities and other health care professionals
 - Patient record | Health care facilities have records for their patients, collecting data and documents related to health care in this facility.
 This part of the patient’s health record is called the patient record.
 Persons thus have multiple patient records if they have been a patient in more than one health care facility.
 Patient records are those parts of health records which are related to health care in a certain health care facility
-- Patient record archive | Entities of the entity type “patient record archive” describe how and where the patient record can be found
+- Patient record archive | Entities of the entity type "patient record archive" describe how and where the patient record can be found
-- Procedure | Procedures are “activities performed in the provision of health care (includes medical history taking, physical examination, diagnostic and therapeutic interventions, training and education, and counseling)” [3]
+- Procedure | Procedures are "activities performed in the provision of health care (includes medical history taking, physical examination, diagnostic and therapeutic interventions, training and education, and counseling)" [3]
 - Sample | Samples are specimens taken from a patient or another person, for example, a blood sample or a urine sample
 - Self-diagnosis | A self-diagnosis is a diagnosis made by an individual for his or her own condition rather than by a health care professional
 - Self-gathered symptoms | Self-gathered symptoms are signs or supposed signs of a disease that have been noticed during observation of one’s own body